asimone9914/Quiz-Game/readme.md

 - fixed some window alignment issues

 ## Things to fix/add:
-- About program button has no function
+- [ ] Fix longer questions going out of the window
+- [ ] add an About Program section
-- add an exit quiz button
+- [ ] add an exit quiz button
-- make things look prettier
+- [ ] make things look prettier